On the Uniqueness of Global Multiple SLEs: Preliminaries

 \section{Preliminaries}

-In this section, we give some preliminary results, for use in the subsequent sections.
+In this section, we give some preliminary results, for use in subsequent sections.
 In Section~\ref{subsec::pre_bebl}, we discuss Brownian excursions and the Brownian loop measure.
-These concepts are needed frequently in this article.
+These concepts are needed frequently in Sections~\ref{sec::pre} and~\ref{sec::global}.
 In Sections~\ref{subsec::pre_sle} and~\ref{subsec::pre_sle_bdrypert}, we define the chordal $\SLE_\kappa$ and study its relationships in different domains via so-called boundary perturbation properties.
-Then, in Section~\ref{subsec::pre_sle_coupling}, we give a crucial coupling result for $\SLE$s in different domains.
-This coupling is needed in the proof of Theorem~\ref{thm::global_unique} in Section~\ref{subsec::globalsles_existence}.
+In Section~\ref{subsec::pre_sle_coupling}, we give a crucial coupling result for $\SLE$s in different domains.
+This coupling is needed in the proof of Theorem~\ref{thm::global_unique} in Section~\ref{sec::global}.